ctchecker/ctchecker/README.md

 ./test.sh
 ```

 The results for Constantine rewritten code are located under each algorithm's own folder.
-The aggregated result will be created under Constantine root folder.
+The aggregated result will be created under Constantine root folder with name `results.csv`.

 ## Running the Comparison with SC-Eliminator on Their Benchmarks